marinara782/OMG-Multiplayer-Project/README.md

 on refining existing modules,
 enhancing usability, improving performance, and completing final integration tasks across components.

-#### 🔍 Key Activities

-You can add the team member names under their respective team sections within the Iteration 3 description.
-Here’s an updated version of the section, incorporating the team member details:

----

 ### 🔍 Key Activities for Iteration 3

 - Integrated comprehensive feedback received from peer reviews during Iteration 2 to improve system quality and usability.